JackBekket/Hellper/lib/bot/command/FILES.md

 #### SendMediaHelper:

 This function sends a random video from the media directory to the user.
 It first reads the files in the media directory and selects a random file.
 Then, it opens the video file, creates a new video message, and sends it to the user.

+# lib/bot/command/addAdminTomap.go
+## Package: command

+### Imports:
+- log
+- db "github.com/JackBekket/hellper/lib/database"
+- tgbotapi "github.com/go-telegram-bot-api/telegram-bot-api/v5"

+### External Data:
+- msgTemplates (not shown in the code, but mentioned in the code)

+### Code Summary:
+#### AddAdminToMap function:
+This function is responsible for adding a new admin to the database and sending a confirmation message to the user.
+It takes two arguments: adminKey (the API key for the admin's GPT model) and updateMessage (a telegram message object containing information about the user).

+1. It extracts the chatID from the updateMessage and creates a new User object with the chatID, username, dialog status, admin status, and AI session information (including the adminKey).

+2. It adds the new User object to the UsersMap (a database or in-memory storage for users).

+3. It logs a message indicating that the admin has been authorized.

+4. It sends a confirmation message to the admin using the bot.

+5. It sends another message to the admin with a one-time reply keyboard containing a button for selecting the GPT model (in this case, only GPT-3.5 is available).

+# lib/bot/command/cases.go

+# lib/bot/command/checkAdmin.go
+## Package: command

+### Imports:
+- fmt
+- github.com/JackBekket/hellper/lib/bot/env
+- github.com/go-telegram-bot-api/telegram-bot-api/v5

+### External data, input sources:
+- adminData: map[string]env.AdminData
+- updateMessage: *tgbotapi.Message

+### CheckAdmin function:
+This function checks if the user is an admin and updates the "dialogStatus" in the database accordingly.
+It iterates through the adminData map and compares the chatID of the updateMessage with the ID of each admin.
+If a match is found, it checks if the admin has a valid GPTKey.
+If the GPTKey is not empty, the admin is added to the admin map and the function returns.
+Otherwise, a message is sent to the user informing them that the environment variable is missing, and the user is added to the user map.
+If no match is found in the adminData map, the user is added to the user map.

+# lib/bot/command/newCommander.go
+## Package: command

+### Imports:
+- `context`
+- `github.com/JackBekket/hellper/lib/database`
+- `github.com/go-telegram-bot-api/telegram-bot-api/v5`

+### External Data, Input Sources:
+- `bot`: Telegram bot API instance
+- `usersDb`: Map of user IDs to database.User objects
+- `ctx`: Context for the command execution

+### Commander struct:
+- `bot`: Telegram bot API instance
+- `usersDb`: Map of user IDs to database.User objects
+- `ctx`: Context for the command execution

+### NewCommander function:
+- Creates a new Commander instance with the provided bot, users database, and context.

+### GetCommander function:
+- (Incomplete)